Generative AI in Manufacturing

 • Experienced workers retiring with operational knowledge that never got documented, and newer workers spending hours troubleshooting problems that have been solved before?

-RaftLabs builds generative AI applications for manufacturing clients in the US, UK, and Australia.
-Applications include AI troubleshooting assistants, SOP generation, quality report automation, and knowledge capture systems.
-Most projects ship in 8 to 16 weeks at a fixed price.
+RaftLabs builds generative AI applications for manufacturers across the US, UK, Europe, Canada, and the UAE: equipment troubleshooting assistants, SOP and documentation generation, quality report automation, and knowledge capture from retiring workers.
+Most teams launch a validated first version in 8 to 16 weeks at a fixed price, then expand.

 Trusted by